aslamsikder/RAG-System-with-Custom-Dataset/README.md

 # RAG-System-with-Custom-Dataset

-## RAG System for Answering the Question with related Explanation
+## RAG System for Answering the Question with Related Explanation

 ### Project Overview
 This project implements a modular question answering system using LangChain, OpenAI GPT models, and Chroma vector embeddings.
 Users can ask questions in Bangla or English, and the system retrieves relevant context from a CSV dataset, then generates step-by-step answers using an LLM.